TinoRabe/Blog-TinoRabe/content/post/Track-Last-Login-Date.md

 # Disclaimer
 I will always be a learner and naturally leave room for further improvement.
 I am trying to re-invent the wheel here on purpose, so that I understand how things work under the hood (to some degree, of course).
 Hopefully this post helps somebody out to realize their solution.

-I'd like to thank [Nikita Polyakov](https://www.linkedin.com/in/nikitapolyakov/) for some valuable feedback on this blog post, which led to some improvements.
+I'd like to thank [Nikita Polyakov](https://www.linkedin.com/in/nikitapolyakov/) & [Martin Wegner](https://www.linkedin.com/in/martinwegner/) for some valuable feedback on this blog post, which led to some improvements.
 *****